-Don't expect LuaTeX to behave the same as pdfTeX!
-Although the core functionality of that 8 bit engine is present, LuaTeX can behave different due to its wide (32 bit) characters, many registers and large memory support.
+Don't expect LuaT_EX to behave the same as pdfT_EX!
+Although the core functionality of that 8 bit engine was starting point, it has been combined with the directional support of Omega (Aleph).
+But, LuaTFX can behave different due to its wide (32 bit) characters, many registers and large memory support.
 There is native utf input, support for large (more that 8 bit) fonts, and the math machinery is tuned for OpenType math.
-Ther ei ssupport for directional typesetting too.
+There is support for directional typesetting too.
 The log output can differ from other engines and will likely differ more as we move forward.
-When you run plain TeX for sure LuaTeX runs slower than pdfTeX but when you run for instance ConTeXt it might be faster.
-But in any case: 32 bit all-over combined with more features has a price.
+When you run plain TFX for sure LuaTFX runs slower than pdfTFX but when you run for instance Con-TFXt MkIV in many cases it runs faster, especially when you have a bit more complex documents or input.
+Anyway, 32 bit all-over combined with more features has a price, but on a modern machine this is no real problem.